 White House Press Secretary James Brady was permanently disabled in 1981 from an injury he sustained while saving President Ronald Reagan from assassination.
 What followed was a renewed push for gun control legislation, resulting in “The Brady Bill,” a law harshly opposed in Congress by Second Amendment advocates.
 Bill Clinton signed off in 1993 on The Brady Handgun Violence Prevention Act, which required background checks through the National Instant Criminal Background Check System (NICS) maintained by the FBI before a gun is purchased.

 The Violent Crime Control and Law Enforcement Act was the largest crime-control bill in U.S. history.
 Not only was it extensive and lengthy—six years were spent putting it together—but it included a more than $30 billion dollar package.
-The act had many parts, but some of its prominent provisions included a "three strikes" mandatory life sentence for repeat offenders, the funds to hire 100,000 new police officers, $9.7 billion in prison funding, and an expansion on death penalty-eligible offences.
+The act had many parts, but some of its prominent provisions included a "three strikes" mandatory life sentence for repeat offenders, the funds to hire 100,000 new police officers, $9.7 billion in prison funding, and an expansion on death penalty-eligible offenses.

 The Congressional Accountability Act (CAA) mandated that the U.S. Congress and related agencies abided by the same labor, civil rights, and workplace safety and health laws as the federal government and private businesses in the United States.
 The passage of this law further created the Office of Compliance for enforcement of the CAA.